aimeos/aimeos-docs/src/config/admin-jqadm/basket.md

 interface.

-The names of the colums are in fact the search keys defined by the managers, e.g. "order.basket.id" for the order basket ID.
+The names of the colums are in fact the search keys defined by the managers, e.g. "basket.id" for the order basket ID.

 # name

-Class name of the used account favorite client implementation
+Class name of the used basket panel implementation

 ```
 admin/jqadm/basket/name =